-Coming from the OSI reference model, we now want to transmit signals between objects.
+We now want to transmit signals between objects according to the OSI reference model.
 To this end, we can utilize different communication structures and physical means of transmission as discussed in Section 4.2 and combine these with the OSI reference model from Section 4.3.
-Our aim is to get rules for sending data via a transmission medium, that is if and how access to the medium can be structured.
+Our aim is to get rules for sending data via a transmission medium, that is, if and how access to the medium can be structured.